smallrye/smallrye-reactive-messaging/documentation/src/main/docs/jms/receiving-jms-messages.md

 ## Example

-Let’s imagine you have a `javax.jms.ConnectionFactory` bean exposed and connected to your JMS server.
+Let’s imagine you have a `jakarta.jms.ConnectionFactory` bean exposed and connected to your JMS server.
 Don’t forget that it’s required to use the JMS connector.